yinx/360docs/docs.md

 The Eureka server is itself a microservice and receives meta-data, heartbeats etc. from each instance belonging to a service.
 If a heartbeat fails, the instance is usually removed from the registry.

 Each service is required to register itself with the Eureka server and provides meta-data about itself like host and port, health, home page etc.
-This helps us in multiple ways, our Eureka server knows about all the services and instances so if we were to start scaling our services Eureka already helps us with this by keeping a registry of all the services.
+This helps us in multiple ways.
+Our Eureka server knows about all the services and instances.
+Eureka helps us scale our services by keeping a registry of all the services.

 To set up Eureka and register a service with the server we just need some annotations and a few settings in our application.yml file.